metaplex-foundation/digital-asset-validator-plugin/README.md

 If you are using this plugin for your bespoke use case then the build steps are below.

+#### A note on formatting

+Since `rustfmt.toml` uses unstable configuration options, it is required to run formatting with the nightly toolchain: `cargo +nightly fmt`.

 ### Building Locally

 #### Linux